Brain and Politics: Anatomy of a Scandal

 5. Dubious source and possible interest conflicts (FKF Applied Research, a neuromarketing firm)

 The study comes straight from FKF Applied Research, a D.C.-based "neuromarketing" firm that conducts brain-based focus groups for Fortune 500 companies.
 For the past two years, FKF has finagled widespread coverage of its business by conducting spurious fMRI analyses of Super Bowl commercials and then announcing the winners and losers.
 (See, for example, "This Is Your Brain on a Super Bowl Ad.")
 Business Week, Time, Reuters, and MSNBC have all boosted the company's bottom line with free publicity, but no publication has been nearly as generous as the Times.
 To date, the paper has published eight articles about the company (including one on the front page) since it was founded three years ago.
 And now, as of Sunday, the Times has gone so far as to run two op-ed columns by FKF's Josh Freedman with exactly the same title.
-In neither case did the newspaper disclose his connection to the firm.
+In neither case did the newspaper disclose his connection to the firm.6.
+Confused presentation of the data

 As the authors of what is essentially an extended FKF advertorial, Freedman and his colleagues have a strong incentive to tout their services and sex up the findings.
 (Engber)